z417/selenium-webdriver-manager/README.md

 * Currently, it only includes google-chrome

-* More browser like Firefox, MS IE, MS Edge, Opera, chromium
+* More browser like Firefox, MS IE, MS Edge, Opera